Essential Linux Commands Every DevOps Engineer Should Know (Part 1, 2025 Edition)

 Conclusion

-Learning Linux commands is non-negotiable for DevOps engineers.
-From managing systems to debugging containers and automating deployments, these commands are the building blocks of productivity.
+Mastering Linux commands is non-negotiable for DevOps engineers, SREs, and cloud architects.
+From managing virtual machines to debugging Docker containers and automating infrastructure with Terraform or Ansible, these command line skills are the foundation of modern cloud operations.